FabricMC/fabric-docs/versions/1.20.4/develop/blocks/first-block.md

 ## Models and Textures {#models-and-textures}

-All block textures can be found in the `assets/<mod id here>/textures/block` folder - an example texture for the "Condensed Dirt" block is free to use.
+All block textures can be found in the `assets/mod-id/textures/block` folder - an example texture for the "Condensed Dirt" block is free to use.

 <DownloadEntry type="Texture" visualURL="/assets/develop/blocks/first_block_1.png" downloadURL="/assets/develop/blocks/first_block_1_small.png" />

 To make the texture show up in-game, you must create a block and item model which can be found in the respective locations for the "Condensed Dirt" block:

-- `assets/<mod id here>/models/block/condensed_dirt.json`
+- `assets/mod-id/models/block/condensed_dirt.json`
-- `assets/<mod id here>/models/item/condensed_dirt.json`
+- `assets/mod-id/models/item/condensed_dirt.json`

 The item model is pretty simple, it can just use the block model as a parent - since most block models have support for being rendered in a GUI: